In a corner, Patterson fights to keep BT transformation on track

-LONDON (Reuters) - Just weeks before a high stakes auction for TV rights to top European soccer, the CEO of Britain's BT (BT.L) is locked in a fight on multiple fronts, leaving the communications giant with little room for manoeuvre.
+LONDON, Jan 27 (Reuters) - Just weeks before a high stakes auction for TV rights to top European soccer, the CEO of Britain's BT is locked in a fight on multiple fronts, leaving the communications giant with little room for manoeuvre.

 Gavin Patterson, a 49-year-old former marketing man, stunned investors this week when he revealed a sharp slowdown in core markets and tripled the expected hole in BT's finances from an Italian accounting scandal, wiping a fifth off its market value.